 First Grade Curriculum Overview

 First Grade at Trinity Episcopal Day School is a fun, exciting year offering learning through a balance of direct instruction and project-oriented teaching methods.
 The Language Arts program offers rich, engaging fictional stories and informational articles.
 Grammar skills, spelling and instructional writing as well as differentiated instruction and leveled readers are included in our program of studies.
 The Math program encourages students to “think out of the box.”
 They work collaboratively using a balance of technology enhanced and inquiry and problem based approaches.
 The spiral curriculum introduces students to repeated exposure to key ideas throughout the year.
 Science and Social Studies are taught through our engaging thematic units including The Rainforest, Pumpkins, Marsupials, Bones and Eggs.
 First graders participate in team building STEAM (Science, Technology, Engineering, Art and Math) activities.
-Students visit the Science Lab each week for activities to encourage problem and project based inquiries.
+Students visit the Science Lab each week for activities using the Lab Learner Program, to encourage problem and project based inquiries.
 Technology integration includes coding, keyboarding, research, organizing, evaluating and communicating ideas and information.

 Special Events and Activities: